 Homer: Probably misses his old glasses.

-- Also in The Simpsons, Homer is unsubtly replaced with McBaine, doing a bad impression of him.
+- In another episode, Homer is unsubtly replaced with an emotionless German man, doing a bad impression of him.
 When Bart asks, he points out that he's wearing a new tie.

 SpongeBob: Hey, Patrick.
 Did you notice anything different about Squidward?